Saturday, March 8, 2025

 About the presenter:

 And that's why I decided to start doing these seminars.
 I think I've got some good ideas to share, so why not.
 If I can help someone else make their game better, then I've not only helped them, but the others at that table too.
-And maybe one of those people then goes on to GM as well, and so on and on with the circle of life.
+And maybe one of those people then goes on to GM as well, and so on and on with the circle of life. <A Sidenya music swells in the background>

 I'm always humbled that anybody shows up to hear me talk about anything, so thank you for taking me up on this chance to share.